stikoandreas/stikoandreas.github.io/slides/index.md

 title: Slides
 ---

-These are a collection of slides I have created for research and educational purposes, hosted for availability.
+This is a collection of slides I have created for research and educational purposes, hosted here for availability.

 ## Network Security